pnp/action-cli-login/README.md

 ### Inputs

-- `ADMIN_USERNAME` : Username (email address of the admin)
+- `ADMIN_USERNAME` : Username (upn) of the admin
 - `ADMIN_PASSWORD` : Password of the admin
 - `CERTIFICATE_ENCODED` : Base64-encoded string with certificate private key
 - `CERTIFICATE_PASSWORD` : Password for the certificate
-- `AAD_APP_ID` : App ID of the Azure AD application to use for certificate authentication
+- `APP_ID` : App ID of the Azure AD application to use for certificate authentication.
+If not specified, use the app specified in the 'CLIMICROSOFT365_AADAPPID' environment variable.
+If the environment variable is not defined, use the multitenant PnP Management Shell app
-- `TENANT_ID` : ID or domain (for example "contoso.onmicrosoft.com") of the tenant from which accounts should be able to authenticate
+- `TENANT` : ID of the tenant from which accounts should be able to authenticate.
+Use `common` or `organization` if the app is multitenant.
+If not specified, use the tenant specified in the `CLIMICROSOFT365_TENANT` environment variable.
+If the environment variable is not defined, use `common` as the tenant identifier

 All inputs are optional.
 But depending of the authentication type chosen, following pair of inputs will be necessary:

 - `authType` is `password`: `ADMIN_USERNAME` and `ADMIN_PASSWORD` are required
-- `authType` is `certificate`: at least `CERTIFICATE_ENCODED` and `AAD_APP_ID` are required
+- `authType` is `certificate`: at least `CERTIFICATE_ENCODED` and `APP_ID` are required
-  - `TENANT_ID` will be required.
-It can be the ID of the tenant from which accounts should be able to authenticate.
+  - `TENANT` will be required.
+ID of the tenant from which accounts should be able to authenticate.
 Use `common` or `organization` if the app is multitenant
   - Depending on the certificate provided, if encoded with password, `CERTIFICATE_PASSWORD` will be required

 #### Optional requirement